 They don’t want to believe it.

-When you’re not cheating but are accused of it, there are three typical sources of your partner’s accusations:
+When you’re not cheating but accused of it, there are three typical sources of your partner’s accusations:

 • Fear and insecurity based on your respective pasts or present-day issues that mean that they don’t feel safe and secure.